 Dr. Mulchay is available to assist attorneys in case consultation and strategy.
 He can also assist by educating the Court.

 He is available to review psychological evaluations and custody evaluations.

 If you have an unfavorable report, Dr. Mulchay can help by identifying deficiencies in the report.

-Do you have a favorable report?
-Dr. Mulchay can help analyze the report to prepare for cross-examination.
+If you have a favorable report, Dr. Mulchay can help analyze the report to prepare for cross-examination.